dabdine/trools/README.md

         private StatefulRuleSession m_ruleSession;
     }

 That's it.
-Run the test cases and you should see results :)
+Run the test cases and you should see results :) For more interesting test cases, try combining mockito mock objects with trools test cases by passing the mock objects to the StatefulRuleSession#addObject(Object) or StatelessRuleSession#executeRules(List) methods, which can then be used by your rules and verified in the unit test methods.

 Contributing
 ======